stfwi/rsgauges/readme.md

   - All versions: https://minecraft.curseforge.com/projects/redstone-gauges-and-switches/files

 ----
-## Additional resource pack sources branch
+## Additional resource packs

-This branch contains no mod sources (checkout `master` or `develop`), but resource packs with blockstate files, models and textures.
+This branch contains no mod sources (checkout `master` or `develop` for this), but resource packs with blockstate files, models and textures.

-To apply a resource pack, download move the file with the correct Minecraft version (marked with "-mc1.xx.x"), and move it into your ".minecraft/resourcepacks" folder.
+To apply a resource pack, download the zip file with the correct Minecraft version (marked with "-mc1.xx.x"), and move it into your ".minecraft/resourcepacks" folder.
-Then, after starting the Game, you can select the pack in the game config.
+Then, after starting the game, you can select the pack in the game config.